More early wins for Abenomics, but Japan activity lags

 Abe's push for aggressive fiscal and monetary policies to shock the world's third-largest economy back into life after two decades of stagnation has driven the stock market up and the yen down since November.

-The shift in gears climaxed with the Bank of Japan's $1.4 trillion stimulus plan announced on April 4 to virtually double the monetary base by the end of 2014.
+The shift in gears climaxed with the Bank of Japan's $1.4 trillion (917.6 billion pounds) stimulus plan announced on April 4 to virtually double the monetary base by the end of 2014.

 Data on Thursday showed exports rose 1.1 percent in March from a year earlier, sentiment among manufacturers rose for a fifth straight month in April, and foreign investors bought a record amount of Japanese stocks last week as Abe's policy agenda, dubbed Abenomics, underpinned optimism for a recovery.

-However, the data also showed a weaker yen is ramping up import bills, with Japan posting a record fiscal-year trade deficit of 8.17 trillion yen ($83.7 billion), and sentiment remains negative among manufacturers with many yet to see sizeable increases in orders or demand.
+However, the data also showed a weaker yen is ramping up import bills, with Japan posting a record fiscal-year trade deficit of 8.17 trillion yen (54.8 billion pounds), and sentiment remains negative among manufacturers with many yet to see sizeable increases in orders or demand.

 "The outlook is seen brightening as the yen has weakened, but it takes time before it leads to actual demand and orders," an electric machinery firm said in the Reuters Tankan poll, which measures sentiment among manufacturers.